-The elegant hen harrier is perhaps the most iconic bird of prey in the uplands of northern England, but it is also one of the most endangered birds in Britain.
+The elegant hen harrier is perhaps the most iconic bird of prey in the uplands of northern England, but it is also one of the most endangered bird of prey in Britain.

 These large raptors wheel and soar above the moorland and, in late spring, perform a spectacular ‘sky dance’, exchanging tokens of their affection in mid-air to cement their bond.

 Learn more with our expert guide to hen harriers, including how to identify them, why they are so rare and where you can see them.

 What is a hen harrier?

 It is a bird of prey that typically nests in mixed heather and grass moorlands.
 It hunts birds and small mammals by flying slowly and silently just above the vegetation hoping to surprise its prey.